Pricing & billing

 Get Started

 The installation-to-live-instance journey for Syncropel.
-Install the CLI, initialize your identity, start the daemon, bootstrap authentication, pair devices, and handle the failure modes you'll hit along the way.
+Install the CLI, initialize your identity, start your instance, and pair devices.

 Hosted instance signup

-Skip the install — sign up at syncropel.com and have a fully-portable Syncropel instance running in under a minute.
+Skip the install — sign in at syncropel.com and have a fully-portable Syncropel instance running in about a minute, free.
 Self-hosted and hosted are first-class equals; this page walks through the hosted onboarding path end-to-end.